MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 Let's say that you have software that is such a tangled mess that it would take an incredible amount of time to clean up.
 Small safe steps can be really expensive.
 It can take an incredible amount of time.

-The alternative is the leap - doing a huge change.
+The alternative is the leap - doing a huge change at once.
 This can be extremely dangerous, and there are a few occaisons when this is the right approach.

 **The critical strategy is being able to run the old design and the new design at the same time.**